soil ph testing

 Red cabbage is a common vegetable; the juicy extract from the cabbage can be used to test the pH of any substance it comes in contact with.

 To test the soil pH using red Cabbage, chop the red cabbage into pieces with a knife.
-Boil the distilled water and later add the chopped red cabbage, allow it to soak for about 20 minutes before you evacuate the solid particles of the cabbage leaving the purple-colored liquid, with a neutral pH.
+Boil the distilled water and later add the chopped red cabbage, allowing it to soak for about 20 minutes before you evacuate the solid particles of the cabbage leaving the purple-colored liquid, with a neutral pH.

-If the mixture is purple in color, it means the soil is neutral with a pH of about 6.5-7.
+If the mixture is purple, it means the soil is neutral with a pH of about 6.5-7.
 If the mixture turns pink, it means the soil is acidic with a pH value of between 1-7, the brighter the pink color, the more acidic the soil is.
 If the mixture turns green it implies that the soil is alkaline with a pH value ranging from 8 – 14, the brighter the green color the more alkaline the soil is.

 Some simple tricks are required during the process of crop cultivation to reduce the cost of production.
-Part of these tricks are these methods of testing soil ph without using the soil test kit.
+Part of these tricks are these methods of testing soil pH without using the soil test kit.

 Remember to Share!